The Australian Epilepsy Project is now FUNDED!

 Shortly after, I had 1 focal seizure and 2 generalised tonic-clonic seizures through the night.
 My husband had to call the ambulance.
 This event was quite traumatic and now surgery was starting to appear as my only option to control my epilepsy and regain my quality of life.

 When I was 31 I had a Right Anterior Temporal Lobectomy at the Austin hospital and it was a success!
-When I was seizure free, after 10 long years, the freedom was fantastic; I could go places by myself and had a new-found sense of control on my life.
+When I was seizure free for a year after surgery, I was able to drive again after 8 long years off the roads, the freedom was fantastic; I could go places by myself and had a new-found sense of control on my life.
 I had another baby.
 I completed a Bachelor of Social Science (Psychology) and am now working as the Lived Experience Ambassador for the Australian Epilepsy Project at The Florey.

 In the 10 years since surgery, I have only had 3 seizures - and have accomplished much more than I expected.
 The epilepsy team at The Austin changed my life after years of uncertainty, trial and error, stress, and fatigue.